 Ethnogenesis as a Scientific Outlook

-Globalization contradicts one of the most important principles of organization of nature and human society, the principle of polymorphism and therefore will not contribute to the common development of mankind, though it can be challenging for a "challenge" in the sense in which it was understood by Arnold J. Toynbee.
+Globalization contradicts one of the most important principles of organization of nature and human society, the principle of polymorphism, and therefore will not contribute to the common development of mankind, though it can be challenging for a "challenge" in the sense in which it was understood by Arnold J. Toynbee.
 The experience of individual cultures included in itself two broad categories – the acquired and inherited experience.
-At the same time the acquired experience, which most significant achievements are expanded worldwide, is promotes by globalization.
-However it in a large extent restricts the creativity, prevents development of original thinking, limits the scope of the search for new ways in science, culture and technology.
-On the contrary, the inherited experience can be a basis for new creative exploration and at the same time ensure originality in searching ways and means, what is essential significant for human civilization in general.
-But we cannot exclude that the inherited experience of individual nations may have hopeless achievements which cannot benefit the whole mankind, and therefore each nation in its own interest has to get rid of negative experience, learning achievement of other cultures.
+At the same time the acquired experience, which most significant achievements are expanded worldwide, is promoted by globalization.
+However, it to a large extent restricts creativity, prevents the development of original thinking, limits the scope of the search for new ways in science, culture, and technology.
+On the contrary, the inherited experience can be a basis for new creative exploration and at the same time ensure originality in searching ways and means, which is essential significant for human civilization in general.
+But we cannot exclude that the inherited experience of individual nations may have hopeless achievements which cannot benefit the whole of mankind, and therefore each nation in its own interest has to get rid of negative experience, learning achievement of other cultures.
 The inherited experience of individual nations is a result and consequence of their ethnogenesis, in which language is the most archaic and the most important factor.
-The study of the ethnogenesis of any people will in some extent, not only to predict its future, but also to correct its inherited experience.
-But such correction by the method of discarding of the negative components and the assimilation of human achievements cannot be extended on the language of ethnicity, for any language never can be negative experiences, because it in any event complies its communicative functions.
-People deprived of their own language and focused only on the assimilation of the acquired experience of mankind has no historical perspective.
+The study of the ethnogenesis of any people will to some extent, not only predict its future but also correct its inherited experience.
+But such correction by the method of discarding the negative components and the assimilation of human achievements cannot be extended to the language of ethnicity, for any language never can be negative experiences because it, in any event, complies with its communicative functions.
+People deprived of their own language and focused only on the assimilation of the acquired experience of mankind have no historical perspective.